panggio/javascript-logger/README.md

 ```

 ## jsDebug values
-jsDebug = 1 enables log only
+jsDebug = 1 enables displaying of logs in the console window
-jsDebug = 2 enables trace only
+jsDebug = 2 enables displaying of trace commands in the console window
-jsDebug = 3 enables log and trace
+jsDebug = 3 enables displaying of log and trace commands in the console window

 ## TypeScript
 ```ts